-The appearance of a confined space can be misleadingly inoffensive.
+- 5.1.1 The appearance of a confined space can be misleadingly inoffensive.
 By their nature confined spaces are places where there is restricted access and the opportunity for the atmosphere within them to become hazardous to life.
-All too often the first sign of danger is when a employee collapses within the confined space.
+All too often the first sign of danger is when an employee collapses within the confined space.
 Frequently, the initial reaction of colleagues is to provide assistance, making rescue attempts and becoming casualties themselves.
 A number of people die each year in confined spaces and approximately half of them are attempting a rescue.
 Confined spaces are found in a wide range of industries and buildings, some more obvious than others.

-A confined space can be any space with limited access/egress where there is a risk of death or serious injury from hazardous substances or dangerous conditions.
+- 5.1.2 A confined space can be any space with limited access/egress where there is a risk of death or serious injury from hazardous substances or dangerous conditions.
 Some are easy to identify

 - Storage tanks;

+- Biomass storage hoppers storing heating fuels;

 - Silos;

 - Reactor vessels;

 - Enclosed drains;

 - Sewers.

-Others that are less obvious, but can be equally as dangerous
+- 5.1.3 Others that are less obvious, but can be equally as dangerous

 - Open topped chambers;

 - Vats;

-- Flues:
+- Flues;

 - Wells;

 - Ducts;

-- Poorly or unventilated rooms, e.g. basements/roof voids;
+- Poorly or unventilated rooms, eg basements/roof voids;

 - Rooms containing hazardous processes.